bhebert/TheZeroBetaRate/README.md

         		i) this will run very quickly.

+	e) cd to TheZeroBetaRate/Model

+	f) run model.m

+		i) this will run very quickly.

 4) Run STATA to generate tables

 	a) open Stata.
 Tested with Stata MP 17.0 on an M1 Macbook Pro.